mswider/sentry/README.md

 - **Encrypted**: Connections are made over encrypted WebSocket tunnels
 - **Stateless**: Static files are deployed to Cloudflare Pages, accessible forever
 - **Secure**: Put Sentry behind Cloudflare Access for added layers of protection
+- **Private**: You never need to forward any ports to the public internet